 (A) number of Nobel prizes given in the year 2009.

-(B) number of men who have received Nobel prizes till date.
+(B) number of men who have received Nobel prizes to date.

 (C) percentage of male scientists belonging to eastern countries.